pedrovhb/quickdump/README.md

 from dataclasses import dataclass from datetime import datetime, timedelta

-from quickdump import QuickDumper, DumpLoader
+from quickdump import QuickDumper, QuickDumpLoader

 @dataclass